sh123/esp32_loradv/README.md

 Schematics for new board design with integrated components on the board is available under `extras/schematics`.
 Pinouts are compatible with first prototype version.

-It is based on https://github.com/sh123/esp32_loraprs modem, but uses additional peripherals:
+First prototype is based on https://github.com/sh123/esp32_loraprs modem, but uses additional peripherals:
 - I2S speaker module MAX98357A + 4ohm 3w speaker (40mm diameter)
 - I2S microphone INMP441
 - PTT button